 The data center and enterprise LAN market is maturing, according to IHS Markit.
 SDN revenue is expected to hit $15.8 billion in 2022.
 Cisco takes the number one spot in in-use SDN revenue.

-Cisco is continuously making developments in the area of SD and has recently joined forces with Orange Business Services to help enterprises transform their LANs into powerful, flexible and agile SD-LANs.
+Cisco is continuously making developments in the area of SD and has recently joined forces with Orange Business to help enterprises transform their LANs into powerful, flexible and agile SD-LANs.
 Orange and Cisco are working together with customers to create SD-LAN solutions in the Orange Open Labs program, which is designed to address individual customers’ business challenges and use cases with network automation, analytics and security.
 This provides a safe environment to explore SD-LAN possibilities.

 “Building on our collaboration with Orange around intent-based networking (IBN), we are now expanding from SD-WAN to SD-LAN, delivering multi-domain segmentation, automation and analytics,” adds Sachin Gupta, Senior Vice President, Product Management, Enterprise Networking, Cisco.